whosonfirst/whosonfirst-cookbook/definition/wof:id_lifecycle.md

 - Changes to the `wof:placetype`
 - Changes to the geometry, where more than 50% (area or length) is added or removed
 - Moving a feature's location more than (roughly) ten kilometers or five miles from it's original location

+#### Moving a feature's location more than ten kilometers from it's original location

+Similar to the Yugoslavia example, above, if a feature has it's geometry move more than ten kilometers or five miles from its original location, a new feature with a new `wof:id` would be created.

+If an error correction needed to occur to move Iceland, for example, fifty kilometers to the east (let's pretend it was imported incorrectly), the record for Iceland would recieve a date (the date of it's error correction) in the `edtf:deprecated` field, an updated `mz:is_current` field, and the `wof:id` of the newly created Iceland record in it's `wof:superseded_by` field.

+The new Iceland record would recieve a new `wof:id`, and would have it's `wof:supersedes` field updated to include the `wof:id` of the original Iceland record.
+This new record would be our superseding features.

+### If any of the above are true:

+We are required to do the following:

+* Mint a new `wof:id`
+* Link up supersedes values
+* `is_current- field updates
+* Mark the `edtf:cessation` field with the edit date

+## Rebirth

+## Death

+> ## Adding a deprecated or cassation date to an existing feature
+>
+> When one feature cesses and other feature(s) replace it with inception events.
+> A superseded feature will either need a `edtf:deprecated` or `edtf:cessation` date field update.
+This date is an essential > attribute, as it identifies the specific date at which that feature was superseded (and when the superseding feature took > over as the valid feature).
+When one of these field updates occurs, the superseding feature will always get a new          > `wof:id`.

+> * `edtf:deprecated` - Used when a feature was **never** correct to begin with. _Typically_ the field to update when >dealing with an error correction.
+>
+> * `edtf:cessation` - Used when a feature was correct at a point in time, but for one or more reasons is no longer correct.

+## Examples

+#### Adding a new feature to Who's On First

+An example of a new feature would be a venue record for a new restaurant in New York City.
+If said restaurant was opened in September 2016, Who's On First would not known about this feature previous to this date, which means a new `wof:id` would be created and attached to a venue record in the New York venues repository for inclusion into Who's On First.
+Note that since this feature was never in Who's On First prior to the creation of this new venue record, a new `wof:id` would be minted from Brooklyn Integers.

+Another example could be a new military facility on a Pacific Island.
+Similar to the new venue record described above, this facility would receive a new `wof:id`, geometry, and attributes.
+This feature is an example of a completely new feature to Who's On First.

+#### Changes to the `wof:placetype`

+If Who's on First incorrectly classified a set of localities as regions, said region records would become the superseded records, with new superseding locality records created in their place.
+The `mz:is_current` field, `wof:superseded_by`, and `edtf:cessation` date field would be updated for each of the superseded region records.
+Completely new features with new `wof:id`s, a corrected `wof:placetype` field, and updated `wof:supersedes` field would be created for the superseding locality records.

+In this case, since the correction was made on the `wof:placetype` field and other attribute field values were correct, all other correct attributes would be transferred to the superseding feature (zoom levels, geometries, concordances, hierarchies, etc).

 #### Changes to the geometry, where more than 50% (area or length) is added or removed